8r14z/Teach-Myself-Functional-Programming/README.md

     return Array(result)
   }
 ```
 It is quite the same as the imperative approach, isn't it? :D YEEEES, it is.
 It goes step by step.
 But it's still stateless, persistent and call `isIncluded`  function to solve the problem.
-So this is exactly a functional programming method :D

 ## Key takeaways
 * Instead of thinking about this imperatively, think of it declaratively, i.e. by only thinking about what you want to happen instead of how (step by step).